cdeliivanov/cse15l-lab-reports/lab-report-3.md

 biomed/gb-2003-4-7-r46.txt:166:          were also higher in high-grade glioblastomas over U118 biomed/gb-2003-4-7-r46.txt:439:          U118 brain glioblastoma cell line were cultured at 37°C
 ```
 We specify that the grep command is of the -n type and specify that we are searching for the word "glioblastoma" in any of the biomed files.
 Here it returns the file, line number, and the line that contains it.
-Compared to the -w search we actually see more lines becuase now -w is also returning lines that have words that contain 'glioblastoma' (ex. glioblastomas).
+Compared to the -w search we actually see more lines becuase now -n is also returning lines that have words that contain 'glioblastoma' (ex. glioblastomas).

 ```
 christydeliivanov@Christys-MacBook-Air-2 911report % grep -n "we" preface.txt